satishchpn/explore-aws/SpringBoot-RDS-MySql-EleasticBeanStalk.md

 > Steps To follow:

-	Step 1: Create Table In RDS
+	Step 1: Create Databases In RDS
-	Step 2: Create a User Group in IAM
-	Step3 : Create a User in IAM
-	Step4 : Create a Policy in IAM
-	Step5 : Attach the Policy To User Group
-	Step6:  Develop the Spring Boot Demp APP using the user credentials and DynamoDB Config or Download the Demo Application Zip File and Update DynamoDB Configs
+	Step2:  Develop Spring Boot Demp APP using the user credentials and RDS Databases Config or Download the Demo Application Zip File and Update DataBasse Configs
 	Step7:  Create Application in Elastic BeanStalk
-	Steps8: Download Postman Collection(spring-boot-aws-dynamodb-example.postman_collection.json)
+	Steps8: Download Postman Collection(spring-boot-aws-rds-mysql-example.postman_collection)
 	Step9:  Update the Application url in Postaman APIs
-	Step10: Verify the API to perform CRUD Oertaions on DynamoDB Table Using Postman Colection
+	Step10: Verify the API to perform CRUD Oertaions on RDS DataBase Table Using Postman Colection

 > Navigate to RDS Dashboard (AWS Region: US East (N. Virginia) us-east-1)